whosonfirst/whosonfirst-sources/sources/README.md

 ## Distinguishing Signs - United Nations Economic Commission for Europe

 _These codes are provided for by Article 20 of the Convention on Road Traffic (Geneva, 1949).
-Therein, they are called 'distinguishing signs of the place of registration' of vehicles._
+Therein, they are called 'distinguishing signs of the place of registration' of vehicles.
+Data for concordance values is sourced from Statoids._

 * This source was deprecated on 2018-05-21.
 * id: `1158832831`